Frequently Asked Questions

 What is Zoom?

 Zoom is an online software that Good Samaritan Church will be using during the COVID-19 Health situation.
 Zoom allows people to connect over landlines, cell phones, and computers.
 We will be using it for virtual worship on Sundays and for other events and meetings.
 This page of FAQ is here to help you with Zoom so that you can stay connected to the church and each other.
+Click HERE to be directed to the main web page for Zoom.

 What equipment do I need?